spences10/scottspence.com/copy/speaking.md

 **Recent talks, workshops and appearances**

-Here's the list of talks, podcasts and livestreams I have done recently.
+Here's the list of talks, podcasts and live streams I have done recently.

 ## 2023